CSR

 Stakeholder engagement and dialogue

-ENGIE’s stakeholder dialogue is made up of several components: a Group target, BU self-assessment, a toolkit, a training programme, and operational support from the CSR Department.
+ENGIE's stakeholder dialogue comprises several elements: a Group objective, self-assessment by operating entities, a toolbox and training program, and operational support from the ESG Department.

 A target for stakeholder engagement